kizmit99/MechMind/README.md

 - [PenumbraShadowMD](https://github.com/reeltwo/PenumbraShadowMD)
 - [SHADOW MD](https://astromech.net/droidwiki/SHADOW_MD)
 - [PADAWAN360](https://astromech.net/droidwiki/PADAWAN360)
+-
 The Droid Brain has been designed and implemented from the ground-up to act as the central processing unit for a droid, accepting input stimuli from various sources, interpreting that input, and generating output commands to various actuators.
+It is designed to run exclusively on ESP32 based microcontrollers and to be compiled from the PlatformIO development environment.
+This is a departure from many previous projects that attempt to embed everything into a single sketch.
+While adding some complexity to the build process, it also provides an opportunity to provide flexibility that has been missing up to this point.

 ## Key Features